The Best Savings Accounts in Texas for 2024

 Formed as a boutique commercial bank in 1986, United Texas Bank now offers both business and personal accounts.
 The interest on its personal savings account doesn’t quite match that of online banks, but it is significantly higher than what is currently paid at many national banks.

-Personal savings accounts at United Texas Bank don’t have any minimum balance requirements in order to earn interest.
-However, you will need to keep a minimum daily balance of $500 or more to avoid a monthly service charge.
+Personal savings accounts at United Texas Bank don’t have minimum balance requirements to earn interest.
+However, you must keep a minimum daily balance of $500 or more to avoid a monthly service charge.
 Accounts can be managed online or using the bank’s mobile app.

 For those who prefer to do their banking in person, United Texas Bank operates two branches in Dallas.